 - After the supervising faculty has reviewed your proposal, obtain their signature on the form to indicate their approval.

-- Route the completed form to the Director of Student Services who will review your proposal and assign the course and section numbers allowing you to enroll.
+- Route the completed form to the MSW Program Manager, Jan Leger, who will review your proposal and assign the course and section numbers allowing you to enroll.
+Jan Leger can be reached at email@example.com.